 - A full report of insurance coverages, major risks and progress on the risk management plan will be provided annually to the Finance Committee of the Board of Trustees.

-- Every employee of the university is responsible for promptly reporting any property loss or potential liability claim to the Department of Public Safety.
-All losses will be promptly investigated by the appropriate offices (General Counsel, Public Safety, Health and Environmental Safety, and Business Services) and immediately reported to the insurance broker\carrier by Business Services.
+- Every employee of the University is responsible for promptly reporting any property loss or potential liability claim to the Department of Public Safety.
+All losses will be promptly investigated by the appropriate offices (General Counsel, Public Safety, Environmental Health & Safety, and Business Services) and immediately reported to the insurance broker\carrier by Business Services.

 - Departments incurring a property loss will be financially responsible for any insurance deductible associated with replacing the item up to a maximum of $1,000.

 - The University shall encourage strategies to prevent loss, including training programs and development of educational materials for employees (and students as appropriate) legal and safety audits aimed at early identification and resolution of legal and regulatory compliance risks and cooperation with insurance carriers to take advantage of risk reduction resources.